vimalpatel19/rest-api-status-dashboard/README.md

 - [ ] Make various enhancement updates to the Dashboard, including but not limited to:
     - [ ] Placing the secondary properties into a default hidden section that can be expanded using a drop-down open in the card.
     - [ ] Using color (red/green) to indicate the state of secondary properties that are of type flag.
+    - [ ] Using **Alert** and **Skeleton** features of [Material UI Lab](https://material-ui.com/components/about-the-lab/) to enhance user experience of the dashboard.
+- [ ] Display properties about the service that are simply included in the `services.json` file and do not require calling the service.
-- [ ] Implement auto refreshing of the services' status on a time based interval (to provide more real-time experience without having the users to refresh the page)
+- [ ] Auto refreshing of the services' status on a time based interval (to provide more real-time experience without having the users to refresh the page)
-- [ ]
+- [ ] Ability to make additional calls to a service that can provide additional information regarding the service's status beyond the fact that the service is up.